microsoftenator2022/MicroUtils.UnityFilesystem/Notes.md

 - `StreamingInfo` and `StreamedResource`: Pointer to unstructured data (ie. `byte[]`)
 - `PPtr`: Typed reference to some other object by path ID (`ObjectInfo.Id`) and file ID.

-    If `fileId == 0`, the reference points to an object the same serialized file.
+    If `fileId == 0`, the reference points to an object in the same serialized file.

     If `fileId > 0` then `fileId - 1` is an index into the external references array.